 Done with the Illinois River.
 If anyone from Verizon reads this, please jam it into the suggestion box.
+Or jam it somewhere else.
 Your Illinois game is terrible.
 No service at all between Peoria and St. Louis?
 Are you kidding?
 We needed to listen to football on Saturday and Sunday.
 Can you hear us now?

 Anyway, Saturday morning up again with the sun and with a long day ahead.
 Leaving IVY (which was great) and the Peoria Carp Hunters behind, we set out toward the south.
 The lockmaster at Peoria Lock had told Compass Rose that our group of Looper boats could pass at 8:30 because a tour boat would be locking through at that time.
 Tour boat?
 Who would pay for a tour of the Illinois River at Peoria?
 On a Saturday?
 Do they know there’s no cell service?
 Apparently it’s really a thing, however, because the Spirit of Peoria—with smiling tourists lining the decks and taking pictures of the white Looper boats bobbing about above the lock—came steaming up from behind.
 The lockmaster told the captain that the PCs would be in the lock with him.
 The captain snarked that we all better be fast because he needed to get his passengers 100 miles down river by 4.
 More importantly, the lockmaster had a cute dog.
 Oscar and Benny woke up just long enough to bark.